 - Vessels not carrying passengers for hire and reward, which:

 - are less than 40 metres length overall and do not proceed to the east of a line joining the south east corner of the Cambridge Pier and the north east corner of the Castle Emplacement (or old Lifeboat Slip), or

 - are less than 30 metres length overall and proceed to the west of that line.

 - are less than 25 metres in length overall.

-- (A vessel licensed by the States of Guernsey Board of Administration under the Hired Boats and Passenger Boats (Guernsey) Law 1989.
+- (A vessel licensed by the States of Guernsey under The Hired Boats and Passenger Boats (Guernsey) Law 1989.

 - A vessel licensed under the provisions of The Passenger Vessels (Bailiwick of Guernsey) Ordinance, 1970.